Compliance with the QCA Code

 Principle 5 – Maintain the board as a well-functioning, balanced team led by the chair

-The Company’s Board of Directors comprises two executive directors and two non-executive directors.
+The Company’s Board of Directors comprises three executive directors and two non-executive directors.
 The QCA Code recommends that at least two Board members should be non-executive directors who are independent.
 The non-executive directors are considered independent for the purposes of the QCA Code and accordingly the Company complies with its requirements.

 The biographies of the directors are included in the Board of Directors section of the website and in the Company’s Admission Document.
 The Board is assisted in its duties by the Audit and Remuneration Committees, further information on which can be found on page * of the Company’s Admission document and on the website under Corporate Governance.